 Since FLAC was established in 1969, it has depended on the dedication and the efforts of volunteers.
 FLAC volunteers are involved with the organisation's work in many ways.
-Through their work, our volunteers support some of the most disadvantaged people in our communities, and assist them to realise their right to access justice.
+Through their work, our volunteers support some of the most disadvantaged people in our communities, and assist them to realise their right to access to justice.
 Volunteers fulfil different roles within FLAC.
-These different roles require different skills, qualifications and commitment levels but share FLAC's passion for making law more accessible.
+These different roles require different skills, qualifications and commitment levels but share FLAC's passion for making the law more accessible.

-FLAC seeks to involve volunteers in order to
+FLAC seeks to involve volunteers in order to:

 - Maintain the network of Free Legal Advice Centres;

 - Assist advisors in the Free Legal Advice Centres;

 - Provide educational talks, training and presentations for local communities;

 - Register and work with FLAC's PILA pro bono initiative;

 - Support FLAC's work in a research capacity or in working groups;

 - Support FLAC's work in an administrative capacity;